SofijaIl/OOP-Course-Work-2026/README.md

 - Display all items, members and active loans
 - Count available items
 - Interactive numbered menu — no need to edit code to use the system

-## Criteria Met

-1. **Polymorphism** — LibraryItem → Book → EBook gives two levels of inheritance.
-   Pure virtual displayInfo() is overridden in every derived class.
-2. **Separate files** — every class has its own .h and .cpp file
-3. **STL container** — std::vector<std::unique_ptr<LibraryItem>> in Library
-4. **Algorithms** — std::sort, std::find_if, std::count_if
-5. **Exceptions** — invalid input rejected in every constructor, runtime errors thrown when item not found or already borrowed
-6. **Useful domain** — real library borrowing system with interactive menu
-7. **Bonus** — Utils.h defines a generic template function printAll() The program loads default items and members automatically, then presents an interactive menu.
-The user chooses an action by number and the program asks for all required input to complete it.

-## Criteria Mapping
+## Criteria Meeting

-### 1. Polymorphism with at least two levels of inheritance and at least four separate classes
+### 1. Polymorphism with at least 2 levels of inheritance and at least 4 separate classes

 Implemented through this inheritance chain: